dawegw2/EECS1710-Project-4-/README.md

 - Amplitude or Volume of the waveforms adjust the blue rgb setting of the colors (adds a blue tint when a note is played)
 - Wave form frequencies map to sun color change
 - Gain knob is mapped to the height of the sun and color of the sky
+- Shooting Stars fall from the sky every time a note is played

 Extra Controls and Shortcuts:
 - SPACEBAR to toggle drum machine play/pause button